 I offer a discount with group bookings of 3 or more horses in one place.

 Please contact me to discuss as I will need to work out timing, depending if you are a new client, or having a follow up or routine booking.

-All prices are based on Sudbury in Ashbourne (Derbyshire) as a starting point, and covers the cost of travel and any treatment you need.
+All prices are based as Scropton as a starting point, and covers the cost of travel and any treatment you need.

 I cover a 25 mile radius within these prices.

-I will travel further and even do overnight stays if need be.
-Prices will be charged as a set day rate, so please call me to discuss.
+I can travel further and even do overnight stays if need be.
+Prices will be charged as a set day rate, include travel and overnight accommodation if necessary, so please call me to discuss.